lamiautfpr/GTI01-2020---Site-LAMIA/FAQ.md

 # F.A.Q.

+## How do I a new commit?

+- Run `git add ...` to add a files stage.

 ## How do I add a new environment variable?

 Update the `src/types/env.d.ts` and the `.env.sample` with the new environment variable.